Kernel-Based Testing for Single-Cell Differential Analysis: Results

 \subsection{Testing with a Mahalanobis distance between gene-expression embeddings}

 The squared distance between the kernel mean embeddings constitutes the so-called Maximum Mean Discrepancy statistic, such that:

-This statistic tests the between-class separation by comparing expected pairwise similarities between and within conditions 1 and 2.
+This statistic tests the between-class separation by comparing expected pairwise similarities between and within conditions 1 and 2 (a full derivation is proposed in the Supplementary Material).
 To account for the residual variability, we introduce the weighted Mahalanobis distance between mean embeddings,